Skin Cancer

 Treatment Options

 • Surgery remains the most effective treatment for many skin cancers, including all melanomas and advanced BCCs or SCCs.
-At Clinic One, we offer:
+At Clinic One our dermatologists offer outpatient surgery under local anaesthetic for skin cancers or will guide you regarding referral to a specialist surgeon who will give you the best outcome.

 Surgical treatment tends to have the highest cure rate.
-Most procedures are quick and Medicare-subsidised, making them both effective and accessible.
+Most procedures are quick and attract Medicare rebates.
 Some scarring is expected with any form of treatment, but our dermatologists aim to minimise this wherever possible.

 • For early or superficial non-melanoma skin cancers, your dermatologist may recommend curettage and cautery — a quick, cost-effective option.